The Chats pay tribute to rock royalty on new single 'AC/DC CD' | NME

 Watch it below:

+In a statement, vocalist Eamon Sandwith discussed his long-running love for AC/DC: “When I was 10 years old my dad took me to the Sanity in Logan and I purchased my first CD with my own money, which was ‘Back in Black’ by AC/DC.
+I was utterly blown away at how hard this band could rock, and I played it in the car every day to and from primary school.

+“I still fucken love Acca Dacca so I wrote this song as a tribute to one of the world’s rocking-est bands.”

 The Unknowns’ frontman Josh Hardy stands in for guitarist Josh Price in the video.
 The Sunshine Coast band are signed to The Chats’ label, Bargain Bin Records.
+The video also stars a cameo from Sandwith’s grandmother.

 - THE BIG READ – The Chats: “We’re self-aware.
 We know we’re not cool.”